GaloisInc/saw-script/doc/manual/manual.md

 expected to succeed) the order isn't important.
 In others, it's nice to have more control over the order.

-The building block for controlled binding is `lambda`.
-It takes two
-terms: the one to transform, and the portion of the term to abstract over.
+* `lambda : Term -> Term -> Term` is the building block for controlled binding.
+It takes two terms: the one to transform, and the portion of the term to abstract over.
 Generally, the first `Term` is one obtained from `fresh_symbolic` and the second is a `Term` that would be passed to `abstract_symbolic`.

 ~~~~
 sawscript> let f = lambda x t